Administration

 Hint

-The number of logins can be higher than the number of users in a company because every single login of a user is counted.
-That means that if, for example, a user logs in to the system several times in one day, each login is counted.
+The total number of logins can be higher than the number of users in a company because every login is counted.
+If a user logs in multiple times in one day, each login is counted separately.

 Repository

-After clicking on the tile, you will be presented with an alphabetically sorted list of all existing repositories in your active language.
-Depending on the chosen language, the alphabetical arrangement of repositories may vary.
+After clicking on the Repositories tile, you will see an alphabetically sorted list of all existing repositories in your active language.
+The order may change depending on the language selected.

 Hint